RealNobody/pseudo_cleaner/README.md

 updated but haven't been cleaned up.
 In future versions, I have plans for it to also report (optionally) on any referential integrity holes.

-Because the PsuedoCleaner already uses the [Seedling gem](https://github.com/RealNobody/seedling) to determine what order to delete records in when cleaning up, when the database is truncated, it will re-seed the database using the Seedlings seed_all function.
+Because the PsuedoCleaner already uses the [SortedSeeder gem](https://github.com/RealNobody/sorted_seeder) to determine what order to delete records in when cleaning up, when the database is truncated, it will re-seed the database using the SortedSeeders seed_all function.

 ## Installation